mevdschee/php-crud-api/README.md

 You can parse this output to make form fields show up with a red border and their appropriate error message.

+### Multi Tenancy support

+You may use the "multiTenancy" middleware when you have a multi-tenant database.
+If your tenants are identified by the "customer_id" column you can use the following handler:

+    'multiTenancy.handler' => function ($operation, $tableName) {
+        return ['customer_id' => 12];
+    },

+This construct adds a filter requiring "customer_id" to be "12" to every operation (except for "create").
+It also sets the column "customer_id" on "create" to "12" and removes the column from any other write operation.

 ## OpenAPI specification

 On the "/openapi" end-point the OpenAPI 3.0 (formerly called "Swagger") specification is served.